Press "Enter" to skip to content

 To The Color (Unison Bugles)

-The earliest notation of the modern call is found in the 1874 U.S. Army Infantry manual (Upton Manual).
-The call can be sounded in unison by assembled buglers or by one.
-When a band is not present, To The Color is sounded in place of The Star-Spangled Banner.
-Military members render a hand salutes and face the flag or music.
+The earliest notation of the modern call appears in the 1874 U.S. Army Infantry manual (Upton Manual).
+The call can be sounded in unison by a group of buglers or by a single bugler.
+When a band is not present, To The Color is played instead of The Star-Spangled Banner.
+Military members salute with a hand and face the flag or music.

 To the Color 1874 Upton Manual

-The call has had two uses over the years.
-One to bring the regimental standard or flag out and salute it.
+The call has served two purposes over the years.
+One to bring out the regimental standard or flag and salute it.
 The other was to form into an organized formation for battle or review.

-The first authentic instance of a command being given by a trumpet (bugle) call was at the Battle of Bouvines, where Philip Augustus of France defeated Otto IV of Germany in 1214, when the trumpets sounded the signal for the victorious French charge.
-According to Markman in his Soldires Accidence, one of the signals listed was: ”A la Standard” To The Standard or Color
+The first authentic instance of a command given by a trumpet (bugle) call occurred at the Battle of Bouvines, where Philip Augustus of France defeated Otto IV of Germany in 1214, when the trumpets sounded the signal for the victorious French charge.
+According to Markman in his Soldiers Accidence, one of the signals listed was: ”A la Standard” To The Standard or Color.

 Cesare Bendinelli (c.
-1542–1617) in his “The Entire Art of Trumpet Playing” in 1614 lists Alla stendardo.
-“To the Standard” “Call for falling into rank against the enemy; you can play [only] part [of it] or more as it seems [fitting] to you; you can also take the occasion of playing it in the field as a sarasinetta.”-Translation by Edward H. Tarr.
+1542–1617), in his “The Entire Art of Trumpet Playing” published in 1614, lists Alla stendardo.
+“To the Standard” “Call for falling into rank against the enemy; you can play [only] part [of it] or more as it seems [fitting] to you; you can also take the occasion of playing it in the field as a sarasinetta.” -Translation by Edward H. Tarr.

 Marin Mersenne A l étendard-To The Standard (1632)

-The 19th century reference is “Au Drapeau” (To The Flag) found in French Infantry Manuals of 1832.
-It was incorporated into the United States Light Infantry Manual by General Winfield Scott as “To the Colour.”
-The call is No. 3 in the Scott Manual following “The General” which is an alert to pack up and prepare to move and “The Assembly”, the signal to form up in ranks on the company streets.
+The 19th century reference is “Au Drapeau” (To The Flag), which appears in French Infantry Manuals of 1832.
+It was later included in the United States Light Infantry Manual by General Winfield Scott as “To the Colour.”
+This call is No. 3 in the Scott Manual, following “The General,” which is an alert to pack up and prepare to move, and “The Assembly,” the signal to form up in ranks on the company streets.

 To The Colour 1835 Scott manual